-The Office of Sustainable Communities (OSC) collaborates with other EPA programs; federal agencies; regional, state, and local governments; and a broad array of nongovernmental partners to help communities become stronger, healthier, and more sustainable through smarter growth, green building, green infrastructure and related strategies.
+The Office of Sustainable Communities (OSC) supports locally led, community-driven efforts to revitalize local economies and attain better environmental and human health outcomes.
+OSC collaborates with other EPA programs; federal agencies; regional, state, and local governments; and a broad array of nongovernmental and private-sector partners to help communities become stronger, healthier, and more livable.

 To help communities learn about and implement development strategies that protect human health and the environment, create economic opportunities, and provide attractive and affordable neighborhoods, the Office of Sustainable Communities:

-- Produces tools and publications on a variety of topics.
+- Produces tools, research, case studies and other information on a variety of topics.

-- Shares examples of smart growth communities and projects that can be models for other places.
+- Shares examples of community strategies and projects that can be models for other places.

-- Works through partnerships to bring together diverse interests to encourage better growth and development.
+- Convenes diverse interests to encourage better growth and development.